turgay/turgay.github.io/_posts/2018-10-07-docker-run-gui-app.md

 	%userprofile%\Desktop
 	%userprofile%
     ```
+To run:
-1- Run Xlaunch
+- Run Xlaunch
-2- Find up by `ipconfig` on the local machine
+- Find up by `ipconfig` on the local machine
-3- Set DISPLAY var in the container: `export DISPLAY=<IP>:0.0`
+- Set DISPLAY var in the container: `export DISPLAY=<IP>:0.0`
-4- Run `xclock` in the container
+- Run `xclock` in the container to test the X11
+- Now you can run your app with GUI